Triztian/triztian-site-gen/content/projects/rew.md

  * Remove the difficulty of determing if the warranty was applicable or not.

+ * The need to retype the order into the manufacturing system, the re-make order integrated witht the manufacturing software.

 ### Results

 Reduced operation costs in fulfilling the warranties.
 Reduced false-positive warranty cases.
-Improved the company's image because it proved that the company would take responsability of it's mistakes and reimburse the customer or provide a remake.
+Improved the company's image because it proved that the company would take responsability of it's mistakes and reimburse the customer or provide a remake for the same order.

-All it reduced operation costs.